Make playful art your daily habit for more joy and creativity.

 If you want to reconnect with your inner child to nurture your creative soul and you don’t have a lot of time, TinkerSketch is here to help.
 The goal of this challenge is to make time (even if it’s just a tiny bit) to celebrate your creative self through hands-on making.

-The benefits of keeping a daily art habit
+The benefits of having a daily art habit

 - Improve your skills

-- Land on new ideas that wouldn’t have emerged otherwise
+- Come up with new ideas that wouldn’t have emerged otherwise

 - Have fun